 - 2 tablespoons extra virgin olive oil

-- 3-4 carrots, peeled and chopped in large chunks
+- 3-4 medium carrots peeled and chopped in large chunks

-- Optional, but recommended: Take the chicken out of its packaging, remove the giblets, and dry the chicken thoroughly (inside and out) by patting it with paper towels.
-Remove any extra feathers, if present.
-Place the chicken on a parchment-lined small baking sheet and allow the chicken to ‘air-dry’ in the refrigerator, uncovered, for 24-36 hours.
+- Optional, but recommended: Take the chicken out of its packaging, remove the giblets, and dry the chicken thoroughly inside and out by patting it with paper towels.
+Place the chicken on a parchment-lined rimmed sheet pan and allow the chicken to ‘air-dry’ in the refrigerator, uncovered, for 24 to 36 hours.
 This will help dry out the chicken and produce extra crispy skin.
-If you skip this step, be extra careful to thoroughly dry the chicken before roasting!

 - Put the chicken on a clean cutting board.
-Dry the chicken thoroughly inside and out, and season the cavity of the chicken liberally with salt and black pepper.
+Dry the chicken thoroughly inside and out, and season the cavity of the chicken liberally with salt and black pepper - roughly ¾ – 1 teaspoon kosher salt per pound of chicken.
 Place the lemons inside the cavity of the chicken.
 Truss the bird.

-- In a small bowl, combine the softened butter and fresh thyme, paprika, onion powder, oregano, nutmeg, and sugar with a spoon until it is thoroughly mixed.
-Technically, this step is optional, but I like the added flavor and moisture it adds to the chicken.
-Using your fingers, carefully rub the butter underneath the skin of the chicken breasts (being careful not to rip the skin) and distribute the butter evenly.
+- In a small bowl, combine the softened butter and fresh thyme, paprika, onion powder, oregano, and nutmeg with a spoon until it is thoroughly mixed.
+Using your fingers, carefully rub the butter underneath the skin of the chicken breasts (being careful not to rip the skin) distributing it evenly.

-- Rub the chicken all over with olive oil (roughly 1 tablespoon) and seasonally liberal the outside (all sides) of the chicken with kosher salt and black pepper.
+- Rub the chicken all over with olive oil (roughly 1 tablespoon) and seasonally the outside of the chicken with kosher salt and black pepper.

-- Allow the chicken to rest (uncovered) for a minimum of 15-20 (the longer the better!)--do not skip this step--before removing the string and carving.
-This is a good time to snack on the crispy skin!
+- Allow the chicken to rest uncovered for a minimum of 15 to 20 (the longer the better!) – do not skip this step – before removing the string and carving.
 During this time, I will usually remove the veggies and potatoes and keep them warm in the oven, and make a pan sauce with the drippings.